montymxb/latria/README.md

 - can run on **mac**/**linux**/**windows**/**android**/**ios** and more (almost anything since 1990, give or take).
 - a *very* tiny footprint.
 The compiler and interpreter combined weighs in at ~150kb on unix systems, and about ~250kb on windows.
-- it's *fast*, in some cases even faster than [lua](https://www.lua.org/about.html).
+- it's *fast*.
 And it can be optimized to go even faster.
 - scripts can be compiled in advance and are system agnostic.
 A script built by latria on windows can be run by latria on mac, linux, ios, etc.
 - very few dependencies, making it easy to build from scratch for your systems specifically.
 - can capture the results of another language, allowing you to 'glue' together individual programs/scripts/etc. written in multiple different languages with ease.